SahilGogna/Ds-Algo/Foundation/readme.md

 64. Remove duplicates from a sorted Linked List

 ## Generic Trees:
-65: Constructing a generic tree, printing, counting size of a generic tree
+65: Constructing a generic tree, printing, counting size of a generic tree, maximum in a generic tree, height of a generic tree
+66. pre order and post order traversal
+67. levelorder traversal